VinEdw/dm42-programs/README.md

 Perform partial fraction decomposition.
 The numerator polynomial $p(x)$ should have a lower degree than the denominator polynomial $q(x)$.
-The y-register should hold the polynomial array for $p(x)$.
+The Y-register should hold the polynomial array for $p(x)$.

-The x-register should hold an array with 4 columns and rows representing the linear factors and irreducible quadratic factors of $q(x)$.
+The X-register should hold an array with 4 columns and rows representing the linear factors and irreducible quadratic factors of $q(x)$.
 Each row represents a linear/quadratic factor.
 Column 1 holds the coefficient for the constant term.
 Column 2 holds the coefficient for the linear term.